Marlon West ’85

 “This is probably going to be the first movie she sees in the theater, and for it to be an African-American princess is really cool,” West said at the time.

-Recently, West served as effects supervisor on the animated movie Frozen, which received an Oscar for Best Animated Feature.
+Recently, West served as effects supervisor on the animated movie Frozen, which received an Oscar for Best Animated Feature in 2014, and Moana, which was nominated for the same award in 2017.
 “Sometimes I can’t believe I work here,” he says of Disney.
 “I thought I was pretty good at what I did when I got this job, but I had to get so much better ...
 To me that’s the best thing about this job: You can’t rest on your laurels.
 It’s cool to be in an atmosphere where only the best will do.”

 Adapted from DEMO magazine, issue 17